Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Convergence of discrete random walks

 The almost-sure pointwise consistency of graph Laplacians was obtained by Hein, Audibert and von Luxburg \cite[Theorems 28 \& 30]{hein_graph_2007} for random neighbourhood graphs sampled from i.i.d. points (see also \cite[Theorem 2.1]{belkin_discrete_2008}).
-We obtain their counterpart on our random neighbourhood graphs obtained from (PPP) with Gibbs intensity; the link resides in the fact that conditioned on the number of points in a region of finite measure, the points in that region are i.i.d. with respect to the restricted normalised measure \cite[Proposition 3.8]{last_lectures_2017}.
+We obtain their counterpart on our RNG obtained from $\mathrm{PPP}$ with Gibbs intensity; the link resides in the fact that conditioned on the number of points in a region of finite measure, the points in that region are i.i.d. with respect to the restricted normalized measure \cite[Proposition 3.8]{last_lectures_2017}.

-To perform the (RW) we consider weights similar to \eqref{eq:symmetric weights for thm} with an additional parameter $\alpha$ given by
+To perform the RW, we consider weights similar to \eqref{eq:symmetric weights for thm} with an additional parameter $\alpha \in \R$ given by